 - Christ’s death does not change work, but it does change the worker (2 Cor.
 5:17)

-- The work environment remains uncooperative and marked by futility (Eccl.
+- The work environment remains uncooperative and is marked by futility (Eccl.
 1:2-9)

 - People are going to be sinful (including you)